S3 method for class 'bayesianVARs_bvar'

 logical indicating whether to consider only those draws from the posterior that fulfill the 'stable' criterion.
 Default is

-.- simulate_predictive
+TRUE.- simulate_predictive

 logical, indicating whether the posterior predictive distribution should be simulated.